 Football season is fast approaching and it’s time to get your (kitchen) game face on and make this yummy treat for your family.
 Classic Turkey Chili is a favorite all year, but especially during football season.
 Touchdown!!

-This turkey chili recipe is considered classic because it is true hearty chili con carne with both meat and beans in it.
+This turkey chili recipe is considered classic because it is a true hearty chili con carne with both meat and beans in it.
 Easy to make for a weeknight meal or game day Sunday, there are a few surprises in the recipe (coffee and brown sugar) which add a delectable sweet and smoky flavor to the chili.
 Believe me, these ingredients kick the chili up a notch, but if you want it less sweet, just add less brown sugar.

 In addition to this Classic Turkey Chili, have other yummy game day favorites available for snacking such as a fresh veggie tray, cheese and crackers, and fresh fruit, and you will have a hearty meal that will take you from coin toss to the last touchdown!